glenvj-j/Price-Elasticity-Supermarket-Dataset/README.md

 ## 📌 Objective

+Main Objective : `Can we know for each product the best price we can put to get the maximum profit?`

+How we will do?

-To build a predictive model that helps estimate optimal pricing by forecasting quantity sold under three scenarios:
+Build a predictive model that helps estimate optimal pricing by forecasting quantity sold under three scenarios:
 - **Worst Case**
 - **Likely Case**
 - **Best Case**